The complex structure on the six dimensional sphere: Appendix: inner automorphisms and

 \section{Appendix: inner automorphisms and $\pi_6({\rm G}_2)\cong\Z_3$}

 To close we take a look of the conjugate orbit $O(\Lambda )\subset{\rm G}_2$ in (\ref{palya}) from a topological viewpoint.
 As we have seen in Lemma \ref{egyenloseg} it can be identified with the image of the map $f:S^6\rightarrow {\rm G}_2$ in (\ref{belso.automorfizmusok}); we demonstrate that in this form the conjugate orbit represents the generator of the sixth homotopy group of the automorphism group of the octonions.
-Consequently this homotopy group is non-trivial and is generated by inner automorphisms.
-We acknowledge that this group has been known for a long time \cite{mim, cha-rig} and even our proof is essentially the same as that in \cite{cha-rig}.
-Nevertheless we re-present it here just for completeness and fun.
+Consequently this homotopy group is non-trivial and is generated by inner automorphisms (thus $O'(\Lambda)\subset{\rm G}_2^\C$ in (\ref{palya'}) is also homotopically non-trivial).
+We acknowledge that this group has been known for a long time \cite{mim} and even our proof is essentially the same as the nice geometric one in \cite{cha-rig}.